Asian Skin Overview

-“Asian skin” is not just one type, though this is essentially true of any race or ethnicity.
-Japanese skin is different from Chinese skin is different from Filipina/Filipino skin is different from Indian skin.
-Beauty standards also differ from region to region but everywhere a premium is put on your having smooth, flawless skin is always the ultimate prize.
+There is not just one type of Asian skin.
+Japanese skin is different from Chinese skin, which is different from Filipina/Filipino skin, which is different from South Asian skin.
+Beauty standards also differ from region to region, but smooth, flawless skin is always the ultimate prize.

 What to Expect